brewaa/stellar-checkout/README.md

 ## Disclaimer
 StellarCheckout is not affiliated with nor endorsed by the Stellar Development Foundation.
-StellarCheckout is an independent open source contribution to the Stellar Build Challenge.
+StellarCheckout is an independent open source contribution to the Stellar network.

+## 3rd Party Services

+This plug-in uses the StellarCheckout.com API.

+See https://github.com/brewaa/stellarcheckout.com OR browse the API explorer for a list of end points https://www.stellarcheckout.com/swagger/

 ## Tip Jar